Home > Analyses > Industrials > Old Dominion Freight Line, Inc.

 Shareholder Return Policy

-Old Dominion Freight Line, Inc. maintains a consistent dividend policy with a payout ratio rising from 8.9% in 2021 to 23% in 2025 and a dividend yield near 0.7%.
-The dividend per share increased steadily to $1.12 in 2025, supported by free cash flow coverage above 1.6 times.
+Old Dominion Freight Line, Inc. maintains a consistent dividend policy, with a payout ratio around 23% in 2025 and a dividend yield near 0.72%.
+The company supports dividends through solid free cash flow and complements payouts with share buybacks, indicating balanced capital allocation.

 Score analysis

-The radar chart below presents a detailed view of Old Dominion Freight Line’s key financial scores:
+The following radar chart displays Old Dominion Freight Line’s key financial scores across valuation and profitability metrics:

 score analysis